Tabgha, Israel

 Where is Tabgha

-- Tabgha is located on the northwest shore of the Sea of Galilee, just 3 km southwest of Capernaum, 15 km northeast of Tiberias, and about 40 km from Nazareth.
+- Tabgha is located on the northwest shore of the Sea of Galilee, 15 km northeast of Tiberias, and about 40 km from Nazareth.
 Thanks to its proximity to other major biblical sites, many travelers choose to visit Tabgha as part of a Galilee day trip, often combining it with Capernaum, Mount of Beatitudes, and the Yardenit Baptismal Site.

 How to Get to Tabgha

 - By Car: Tabgha is approximately a 2-hour drive from Tel Aviv (about 150 km / 93 miles) and around 2.5 hours from Jerusalem (approximately 180 km / 112 miles), depending on traffic.
 It lies just 20 minutes north of Tiberias along Route 90, and about 45 minutes from Nazareth via Routes 77 and 90.
 Parking for visitors is available on-site near both churches.
-If you plan on renting a car in Israel, try Economybookings, they often offer the most competitive rates for rental cars in Israel.
-Another reliable option is QEEQ, known for the wide selection of vehicles and user-friendly booking interface.
+If you plan on renting a car in Israel, check out DiscoverCars, they often offer the most competitive rates on a wide range of vehicles from all major rental companies.

 - Public Transport: Buses from Tiberias (e.g., Egged lines) stop near Tabgha Junction, a short walk from the churches.
 From Tel Aviv or Jerusalem, connect via bus to Tiberias first.